awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 For more information, see [Routing Traffic to an Amazon CloudFront Web Distribution by Using Your Domain Name](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) in the *Amazon Route 53 Developer Guide*\.

-If you created a CNAME resource record set, either with Amazon Route 53 or with another DNS service, you don't need to make any changes\.
+If you created a CNAME resource record set, either with Route 53 or with another DNS service, you don't need to make any changes\.
 A CNAME record will route traffic to your distribution regardless of the IP address format of the viewer request\.

 If you enable IPv6 and CloudFront access logs, the `c-ip` column will include values in IPv4 and IPv6 format\.
 For more information, see [Access Logs](AccessLogs.md)\.